On the integral cohomology of real toric manifolds

 and consider the commutative diagram of long exact sequences

-By excision the pairs $(K_j,K_j'')$ and $(K_j'',K_j')$ in the above diagram can be replaced by respectively.
+By definition the pairs $(K_j,K_j'')$ and $(K_j'',K_j')$ in the above diagram can be replaced by respectively.
 Hence the right vertical map in the above diagram is surjective and is a $2$-truncated isomorphism by the induction hypothesis.
-The same is true for the left vertical map by the same argument as for $\Phi_\Lambda:H^*(\BB_j)\to H^*(\RR_j)$ in the proof of Theorem \ref{thm:shellable}.
-Then using Lemma \ref{lem:five lemma}, one can show that the same statement also holds for the middle vertical map (cf. the last paragraph of the proof of Theorem \ref{thm:shellable}), finishing the induction step. \end{proof}
+The same is true for the left vertical map by the same argument as for $\Phi_\Lambda:H^*(\BB_j)\to H^*(\RR_j)$ in the proof of Proposition \ref{prop:shellable}.
+Then using Lemma \ref{lem:five lemma}, one can show that the same statement also holds for the middle vertical map (cf. the last paragraph of the proof of Proposition \ref{prop:shellable}), finishing the induction step. \end{proof}